-Community Services encompass a broad range of services including range from basic services for people in immediate need as well asto preventive and ongoing support, which range from includes emergency shelters, and food banks, to scouting workforce development, education, and recreational programs.
-Lake Forest Park works closely with its neighboring cities, the School District, United Way, the Third Place Commons, Shoreline Lake Forest Park Senior Center, and Shoreline-Lake Forest Park Arts Council, as well as other human and cultural community service agencies in combining to combine resources to and encourage foster a continuum of servicescare.
+Community Services encompass a broad range of services includingrange from basic services for people in immediate need as well asto preventive and ongoing support, which range from includes emergency shelters, and food banks, to scoutingworkforce development, education, and recreational programs.
+Lake Forest Park works closely with its-neighboring cities, the Shoreline School District, United Way, the Third Place Commons, Shoreline Lake Forest Park Senior Center, and Shoreline-Lake Forest Park Arts Council, as well as other human and cultural community service agencies in combiningto combine resources to and encourage foster a continuum of servicescare.

 Lake Forest Park has a great deal of community strengths and assets.
 A county library located in the Lake Forest Park Town Center provides family literacy programs.
 The Shoreline-Lake Forest Park Arts Council provides free family engagement opportunities and arts education though schools and other venues.
-Third Place Commons offers a forum for community activities and events the city, and the serves as a community center providing which provides multigenerational cultural, recreational, and educational activities.
-He also sponsors The Commons hosts the Farmers Market that includes and sponsors a programs offering food assistance program to help low income seniors individuals and families better access to fresh, healthy produce.
+Third Place Commons offers a forum for community activities and events the city, and-It serves as a community center providing which provides multigenerational cultural, recreational, and educational activities.
+It also sponsors The Commons hosts the Farmers Market that includes and sponsors a programs offeringfood assistance program to help-low-income seniors individuals and families better-access to fresh, healthy produce.

-The Shoreline ≠ Lake Forest Park Senior Center located in Shoreline and the Northshore Senior Center in Bothell serve Lake Forest Park's seniors.
+The Shoreline/Lake Forest Park Senior Center located in Shoreline and the Northshore Senior Center in Bothell serve Lake Forest Park's seniors.
 The Center for Human Services in Shoreline and Northshore Family Services in Bothell provide drug and alcohol treatment, family support, and family counseling.
-The area's food banks include Hope Link in Shoreline and the North Help Line in Lake City.
-Hope Link also provides other emergency services to the area's residents such as energy and rent assistance and shelter.
+The area's food banks include HopeLink in Shoreline and the North HelpLine in Lake City.
+HopeLink also provides other emergency services to the area's residents such as energy and rent assistance and shelter.
 Commented [CH3]: Supports CAP CR 1.5, 1.6